SysKitTeam/docs-spconsultant/get-to-know-spdockit/best-practices-screen.md

 ---
-title: Best Practices Screen
-description: >-
-  This article describes how to use Best Practices Screen to check if SharePoint farm has been configured according to the configuration best practices.
+description: This article describes how to use Best Practices Screen to check if SharePoint farm has been configured according to the configuration best practices.
-author: Tomislav Sirovec
-date: 24/6/2018
 ---

 # Best Practices Screen